Monitoring Cloud Access and Activity

 The Changes Overview page lists all changes detected in access policies across your cloud infrastructure.
 Details about the specific access that changed - as well as the exact time the change occurred - are provided for each change, to assist deeper investigations and audit reporting.

-To view a lengthy Description in its entirety, select the icon to display it in a separate line below.
+To view a more detailed Description, select the icon to display it in a separate line below.

 To view all changes that occurred during a particular time range, use the calendar utility provided to select a start and end date to specify the exact time period and select Go.